 The Minister for Health has overall constitutional and political responsibility for the Department.

-There is a Minister of State assigned to the Department with responsibility for Mental Health, Primary Care and Social Care.
+There are 4 Ministers of State assigned to the Department with responsibility for:

 The administrative (Civil Service) head of the Department is the Secretary General.
 He or she is the "accounting officer".
 In other words, he or she is responsible to the Dáil for ensuring that the money allocated to the Department is spent in the proper manner.